-The U.S. Drug Enforcement Administration lists hydromorphone as a Schedule II controlled substance, meaning it has a high potential for abuse and a very high chance of causing physical and psychological dependency.
+Dilaudid is sold in immediate-release tablets, oral solutions and intravenous injections.
+The Drug Enforcement Administration lists hydromorphone as a Schedule II controlled substance, meaning it has a high potential for abuse and a high chance of causing dependency.

 Common side effects of hydromorphone include:

 Side effects become more severe when the drug is abused.
-Consuming high doses of hydromorphone or consuming the drug in improper ways — such as snorting or injecting it — drastically increases a person’s chance of overdose.
+Consuming high doses of Dilaudid or mixing hydromorphone with other drugs drastically increases your chances of overdose.

-Severe side effects and symptoms of hydromorphone abuse and overdose include:
+Severe side effects and symptoms of Dilaudid overdose include: